- Application Procedure

 Admission to the Program

 In addition to satisfactory performance of the candidate as an undergraduate, as evidenced by transcripts, letters of recommendation, and G.R.E. scores, the Department requires one semester of real analysis (equivalent to MAT 425) and one semester of abstract algebra (equivalent to MAT 463).
 Occasionally, students can be admitted with a deficiency in one of these areas if the deficiency is made up in the first year of graduate study.
 The minimum TOEFL score for admission for non-native English speakers is 80 (internet-based).
-The application process is described here.
 The due date for applications is typically mid January.
+Click here to apply.

 A limited number of graduate teaching assistantships are available.
 These provide a full tuition waiver and a living stipend.
 In order to qualify for an assistantship, international students must have a TOEFL score of at least 91 (internet-based).
 Teaching assistants are expected to spend approximately 17 hours per week, typically assisting a faculty member with grading, leading groups of undergraduates in recitations, and staffing the Math Lab, an open tutorial center.
 The decision to renew an assistantship is based on performance in the first year of the student’s program of study.